 Registration is currently completed online in SOLUS.
 Certain courses required instructor permission or have prerequisites, and will be designated as such in SOLUS.
 To make changes to course registrations or to add a course after the start of the semester, an Academic Change Form is presently required.
-This form can be found at the following link:
+This form can be found at the following link: www.queensu.ca/registrar/aboutus/forms/SGS Academic Change Form.pdf

-http://www.queensu.ca/registrar/aboutus/forms/SGS_Academic_Change_Form_Aug_2011.pdf